 I think it can be accurately said that far left extremists – primarily those who claim the mantle of “feminists”- have taken this subject so far out of context, even accusing someone of “attempted rape” who merely patted someone’s rear – that much of this discussion can be accurately described as a witch hunt.

-Men without respect for women have little respect for themselves.
+Men without respect for women (or for anyone, for that matter) have little respect for themselves.
 Such men lack both character and decency.
 But another trait is requisite to leading an honorable life, and that trait is public courage.
 Yet within this current ‘debate’ on this subject, I have seen this trait vanish in many men, at the altar of political correctness: Many men, public and private, have ‘piled on’ to join the mob or pack mentality against anyone accused of the slightest “offense” on this subject – no matter matter how minor, or how old (accusations against some public figures involve events alleged to have occurred almost a quarter-century ago.)

 Exhibit ‘B’ on this point originates right here in Massachusetts: Consider the case of state Senator Stanley Rosenberg.
 Rosenberg is an openly gay man, who rose through the ranks of the Massachusetts state senate to become President of the senate.
 He is a liberal Democrat, and is married to another man by the name of Bryon Hefner.
 Hefner was recently accused of sexually accosting several men who work or previously worked on Beacon Hill in the field of public policy in Massachusetts.
 Some of these alleged victims have reported that Hefner allegedly inferred to these men that if they accepted his sexual advances, that their legislative bills would meet with favorable action in the state Senate.
 Critically, at no time has it been alleged by anyone that Sen. Rosenberg himself ever knew what his spouse was saying or doing with these alleged male victims.
 Nor has it been alleged that any bills or other legislative matters received any expedited action in the Senate under Sen Rosenberg’s presidency.

 None of that mattered: Rosenberg was ‘piled on’ by every liberal activist in Massachusetts (his fellow liberals, no less) and forced – under accusations of possible wrongdoing that have never been proven to the slightest degree – to resign his position as President of the state Senate.
 Many men on Beacon Hill joined in this pack mentality.
 The ‘reasoning’?
 His spouse has been accused of sexual assault offenses – so ‘naturally’, it’s ‘presumed’ that Sen. Rosenberg’s official actions as state Senate President were somehow affected.
 The translated result for Sen. Rosenberg?
 “Somehow, you’re just as guilty as your spouse.
-Get out. “
+Get out.”

 What is happening in this frenzied climate of “sexual assault” allegations now arising seemingly everywhere from California to Massachusetts, is a travesty of justice.
 As a Massachusetts criminal defense attorney, I am proud to remind feminists and far left activists that we live in a nation of laws, not witch hunts.
 We live in a nation where an accused is presumed innocent until proven guilty in a court of law, beyond a reasonable doubt.
 Not in newspapers.
 Not on the internet.
 Not on talk shows.
 And not as the product of a social media campaign, whether “#Metoo” or others.